philrod1/appstore/README.md

 The AppStore is a platform that allows users to browse, download, and manage xApps.

+## WARNING!

+This web app is just a useful tool/PoC for my own use.
+It has no regard for safety and/or security and should be considered unfit for any purpose.

 ## Installation

 To install the AppStore application, follow these steps: